SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-commarrangement.md

     ![](images_comm/020_btp_destination_create.png)

-2. Provide a name, this mission uses "API_MAINTNOTIFICATION_CC7".
+2. Provide a name; this mission uses "API_MAINTNOTIFICATION_CC7".

-   Select the option "Basic Authentication" and provide User and Password from your S/4HANA Communication Arrangements.
+   Select the option "Basic Authentication" and provide the User and Password from your S/4HANA Communication Arrangements.

    Provide the URL for your backend service.
 You find this in your S/4HANA communication arrangement under "Inbound Services" --> "Maintenance Notifications".
    The URL is ```https://myhost-api.s4hana.ondemand.com/sap/opu/odata/sap/API_MAINTNOTIFICATION``` (replace "myhost" with your host).

-   Provide the following Additional Properties in order to use it in the Build Code development environment.
+   Provide the following Additional Properties in order to use them in the Build Code development environment.

    - WebIDEUsage: odata_gen
    - WebIDEEnabled: true